mkdocs/mkdocs/docs/user-guide/configuration.md

     While search does support using multiple languages together, it is best not to add additional languages unless you really need them.
-Each additional language added significant bandwidth requirements and uses more browser resources.
+Each additional language adds significant bandwidth requirements and uses more browser resources.
 Generally it is best to keep each instance of MkDocs to a single language.